ImgBotApp/InternetNL/test/connipv6/failed/description_en.md

 Too bad!
-Your internet provider has *not* given you a modern internet address, or has not configured it correctly.
+Your internet provider has *not* given you a modern internet address, or has not configured everything correctly.
 Therefore you are *not* able to reach other computers with modern adresses.
 Please ask your internet provider for full IPv6 connectivity.